 Following the GRAC review, the 2001 Legislative Assembly enacted Senate Bill 114.
-The most significant change contained in Senate Bill 114 was that it declared DNA to be the property of the individual and granted a privacy right.
+The most significant change deleted the provision that declared DNA to be the property of the individual and instead deemed that genetic information is private and an individual has a right to protection of that privacy.
 In addition, Senate Bill 114 continued GRAC, renaming it the Advisory Committee on Genetic Privacy and Research (ACGPR), and charging it to study the use and disclosure of genetic information and to develop and refine a legal framework that defines the rights of individuals whose DNA samples are collected, stored, analyzed, and disclosed.
 Senate Bill 114 also imposed upon ACGPR the duty to report biennially to the Legislature.

-Changes affecting the standards for coded and anonymous genetic research were made to the Oregon genetic privacy law during the 2003 Legislative Session through Senate Bill 618.
+Changes affecting the definitions and standards for coded and anonymous genetic research were made to the Oregon genetic privacy law during the 2003 Legislative Session through Senate Bill 618.

-In 2005, ACGPR once again reported back to the Legislative Assembly and, at the urging of ACGPR, the Legislative Assembly enacted Senate Bill 1025 that established a set of limited conditions under which researchers could conduct anonymous or coded genetic research studies without seeking the written consent of the subjects.
+In 2005, ACGPR once again reported back to the Legislative Assembly and, at the urging of ACGPR, the Legislative Assembly enacted Senate Bill 1025 that established a set of limited conditions under which researchers could conduct anonymous or coded genetic research studies without seeking the prior written consent of the subjects.
 A key component of this legislation was the need for a one-time notification of patients by health care providers.
 Patients must be informed of their right to decline the use of their health information or specimens in these types of genetic research studies.